0xAX/linux-insides/Interrupts/linux-interrupts-3.md

 Let's consider all of these there cases in course.

-An exception occured in userspace
+An exception occurred in userspace
 --------------------------------------------------------------------------------

 In the first let's consider a case when an exception has `paranoid=1` like our `debug` and `int3` exceptions.
 In this case we check selector from `CS` segment register and jump at `1f` label if we came from userspace or the `paranoid_entry` will be called in other way.